 The UK is also facing a shortage of engineers, which is further exacerbated by the age profile of qualified engineers.
 First Bus recruits engineering apprentices annually, developing skills for now and the future (eg zero emission vehicles) with emphasis on inclusion, such as improving gender balance.

-Whilst we have a strong track record of recruiting recent school leavers, a reform to the apprenticeship levy would enable us to better attract and reskill more mature candidates seeking a career change.
+Whilst we have a strong track record of recruiting recent school leavers, planned reforms to the Apprenticeship Levy will enable us to better attract and reskill more mature candidates seeking a career change.